fitchtech/azure-devops/README.md

 ### Idempotent Pipelines

-When implementing idempotent pipeline patterns, subsequent runs are not additive if there are not changes to the code.
+When implementing idempotent pipeline patterns, subsequent runs are not additive when the code is unchanged.
 Using dates and run count within the build number format is an anti-pattern as it’s not idempotent.
 Instead, use the repository name, branch/tag name, and commit ID for the build number format.
-This provides a pattern for idempotent CI/CD Pipelines.
+This provides a pattern for idempotent CICD Pipelines.

 ### Immutable Pipelines

-When implementing immutable pipeline patterns, when an existing deployment image and pod spec is unchanged the current deployment is immutable.
-The current pod state does not mutate (i.e. terminate and deploy new pod or deploy canary).
+When implementing immutable pipeline patterns, the current existing deployment image and configuration are unchanged when the pipeline is immutable.
+The current state does not mutate, i.e. immutable.

+For example with Kubernetes, terminate and deploy new pods or alter the deployment specifications.
+When you run a deployment pipeline manually from the same commit as the current deployment it would not change.
+However, it would validate the current running state matches the code commit.

 ### Build Number Format